JKirchartz/jkirchartz.github.com/_posts/2013-06-09-slate_vimium_and_never_touching_your_mouse_again.md

 *UPDATE*
-As of August 2016, Slate hasn't been updated in 4 years, fortunately it still works because I have yet to find a suitable replacement.
+As of August 2016, Slate hasn't been updated in 4 years, despair not, there is an updated fork at [mattr-slate](https://github.com/mattr-/slate) that can be installed with homebrew via `brew cask install mattr-slate` :+1:

 ## links